phantomcyber/splunk-soar-sdk/docs/custom_views/index.rst

 Custom Views
 ============

-In these documentation pages you will find detailed information on creating custom views for your SOAR app actions.
+In these documentation pages you will find detailed information on creating custom views for your Splunk SOAR app actions.

 Dive into the custom views documentation: